TN 3 (06-14)

 SSA generates the following notices to a BOND participant or beneficiary:

-Start and end date of participation notice—providing, after random assignment, an overview of the BOND project and describes the participation period;
+start and end date of participation notice providing, after random assignment, an overview of the BOND project and explaining the participation period;

-SGA continuance, SGA due process, and final SGA determination notices—providing notice of these determinations to those assigned to a treatment group include BOND language;
+work CDR continuance, trial work period, expedited reinstatement (EXR), SGA due process, reopening, reconsideration, and final SGA determination notices to those assigned to a treatment group with BOND language included;

 NOTE: ORS stores all SSA notices, except the start and end date of participation notice.